 Molybdenum concentrate average grade

 SXEW cathode production

-Major mine equipment includes twenty-seven trucks for ore hauling: twenty-four with a capacity of 240 tons capacity and three with a capacity of 360 tons, six shovels with a capacity of 43 cubic yards.
-Loading and auxiliary equipment includes six drillers, five front loaders, three motorgraders and eighteen tractors.
+Major mine equipment includes twenty-three 240 ton-capacity trucks, four 360 ton-capacity trucks and six 43 cubic-yad-capacity shovels.
+Loading and auxiliary equipment includes six drillers, five front loaders, three motorgraders and nineteen tractors.

 The La Caridad deposit is a typical porphyry copper and molybdenum deposit as seen also in the southwestern basin of United States.
 The La Caridad mine uses a conventional open-pit mining method.
 The ore body is at the top of a mountain, which gives La Caridad the advantage of a relative low waste-stripping ratio, natural pit drainage and relative short haul for both ore and waste.
 The mining method involves drilling, blasting, loading and haulage of ore mill and waste to the primary crushers and the leach materials and waste to dumps, respectively.

 La Caridad deposit is located in northeastern Sonora, Mexico.
 The deposit is situated near the crest of the Sierra Juriquipa, about 23 kilometers southeast of the town of Nacozari, Sonora, Mexico.
 The Sierra Juriquipa rises to elevations of around 2,000 meters in the vicinity of La Caridad and is one of the many north-trending mountain ranges in Sonora that form a southern extension of the basin and range province.

 The La Caridad porphyry copper-molybdenum deposit occurs exclusively in felsic to intermediate intrusive igneous rocks and associated breccias.
 Host rocks include diorite and granodiorite.
 These rocks are intruded by a quartz monzonite porphyry stock and by numerous breccia masses, which contain fragments of all the older rock types.